rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | order by (foo, bar) desc
 ```

-Sorting of big number of logs can consume a lot of CPU time and memory.
+Sorting a large number of logs can consume a lot of CPU time and memory.
 Sometimes it is enough to return the first `N` entries with the biggest
 or the smallest values.
 This can be done by adding `limit N` to the end of `sort ...` pipe.
-Such a query consumes lower amounts of memory when sorting big number of logs, since it keeps in memory only `N` log entries.
+Such a query consumes less memory when sorting a large number of logs, since it keeps in memory only `N` log entries.
 For example, the following query returns top 10 log entries with the biggest values
 for the `request_duration` [field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) during the last hour: